John Francon Williams: Later career

+Williams’ friendship with Theodore Roosevelt

+A letter dated 6 May 1910 from Williams to Theodore Roosevelt, held at The Theodore Roosevelt Digital Library, explains the origins of their friendship.
+Roosevelt gave an address in late summer 1900 at Carnegie Hall, where he expressed regret at not having met geographer and writer John Francon Williams.
+Roosevelt had a great interest in geography.
+By coincidence, Williams was currently in New York City, having recently visited Boston.
+A meeting of the two was soon arranged through Roosevelt’s advisor, George B. Cortelyou.
+Williams and Roosevelt maintained their friendship throughout Roosevelt's presidency.
+Williams' 6 May 1910 letter was written while Roosevelt was travelling abroad on a sabbatical, and followed his visit to Kristiania for the Nobel Peace Prize Oration.
+Williams fears he will miss Roosevelt’s UK visit in a couple of weeks due to having suffered a minor stroke.
+Williams was in Manchester, convalescing, after recently returning from Naples.
+He notes Roosevelt’s enjoyment of his letter from Naples.
+Williams also mentions King Edward VII's serious illness.
+The King died later that evening.
+This informal letter underscores the significance of Roosevelt and Williams' friendship to Williams.

 In 1901, by the time George Philip Jr. had retired from George Philip & Son, Williams had moved his family yet again, this time to 22 Queens Grove Road, Chingford, Essex.
 In December 1901, Williams sailed back to America on business.
 Upon his arrival, he travelled to Minnesota.
 At the beginning of January 1902, he visited Minneapolis and stayed as the guest of his cousin Daniel H. Williams at Daniel's home on Eleventh Street.

 In late 1901/early 1902, the Williams family relocated to Clackmannan in Scotland, for Barbara to be closer to her sisters Ann and Margaret Dougall with whom they resided in Clackmannan at their home Mains House.
 Both of Barbara's sisters were spinsters and died within a few days of one another, Ann Dougall, on 17 March 1903 and Margaret Dougall three days later on 20 March 1903 (one day after her sister's funeral and burial).
 The sisters are buried next to each other in the old cemetery in Clackmannan.
 The sister's brother Aeneas Dougall (who died on 24 March 1897), is also buried there.